The Russian court closes the well-known group of rights - ExBulletin

 This announcement is deeply troubling for the future of historical research and the protection of human rights in Russia, he said in a statement.

-Memorial’s sister organization, the Memorial Center for Human Rights, is also closing, with a court hearing Wednesday morning in Moscow City Court.
+The Memorials sister organization, the Memorial Center for Human Rights, is also closed, with a court hearing Wednesday morning in Moscow City Court.

 On Saturday, authorities blocked the website of OVD-Info, a well-known legal aid group focusing on political arrests, and asked social media platforms to remove its accounts after a court ruled that the website contained material justifying the groups’ actions. extremist and terrorist.
 The group dismissed the allegations as politically motivated.